vincentservio/js-rails-as-api-rendering-related-object-data-in-json-onl01-seng-ft-021020/README.md

 ## Introduction

 Using `only` and `except`, we can be selective in what attributes we want to render to JSON in our basic Rails API.
-But what if we want to be _inclusive_ rather than selective?
+But what if we want to be _inclusive_a rather than selective?
 With Rails models, we're often dealing with many different related objects.
 Using `include` when rendering JSON, our API can send data about one resource along with data about its associated resources.